Do your part to help them make it across the roads safely!

-This activity of crossing roads is, of course, not peculiar to Wisconsin and Minnesota; drivers from all states should be aware of the danger to turtles at this time of year.
+This activity of crossing roads is, of course, not unique to Wisconsin and Minnesota; drivers from all states should be aware of the danger to turtles at this time of year.

-"Many turtles and other species are killed on Minnesota roads each year, especially during the nesting season," said Carol Hall, DNR herpetologist, "In fact, roadway mortality is believed to be a major factor in turtle population declines throughout the United States."
+"Many turtles and other species are killed on Minnesota roads each year, especially during the nesting season," DNR herpetologist Carol Hall said.
+"In fact, roadway mortality is believed to be a major factor in turtle population declines throughout the United States."

-Wisconsin DNR conservation biologist Andrew Badje says that "...turtles are coming up out of the wetlands and actually trying to nest on roads, or in some cases just trying to move between wetlands, as well."
+Wisconsin DNR conservation biologist Andrew Badje says turtles will come up out of the wetlands and actually try to nest on roads.
+In some cases, though, he says they're just trying to move between wetlands.

-The agencies are asking drivers to be extra aware and cautious during this time of year, and to do what they can to make turtle road crossings safe for the reptiles.
+The agencies are asking drivers to be extra aware and cautious during this time of year and do what they can to help turtles safely cross the roads.

 Roadways near bodies of water or marshy areas are especially hazardous to turtles, and some roads are more likely than others to see turtle activity.

-For example, a highway near Horicon Marsh in Wisconsin has over 100 turtles killed by vehicles every year.
+For example, a highway near Horicon Marsh in Wisconsin has more than 100 turtles killed by vehicles every year.
 But turtles can also travel many miles and can be found fairly far from water.